Oginn/alx-low_level_programming/0x02-functions_nested_loops/README.md

 File 4	A function that checks for alphabetic character<br />
 File 5	A function that print the sign of a number <br />
 File 6	A function that compute absolute value of an interger <br />
+File 7	A function that print last digit of a Number <br />
+File 8	A function that print every minute of the day <br />
+File 9	A function that print the 9 times table <br />